Generative Perception of Shape and Material from Differential Motion

 \subsection{Real-world Examples}

-Figure~\ref{fig:exp_cat_carpet} shows additional examples with online images and real-world photographs.
-The left of the figure (a) illustrates how our model jointly interprets shape and albedo from static inputs.
+Figure~\ref{fig:exp_cat_carpet} and~\ref{fig:real_world_more} shows additional examples with online images and real-world videos.
+For each input, we segment the objects and mask the background before passing it to the model.

+Figure~\ref{fig:exp_cat_carpet} illustrates how our model jointly interprets shape and albedo from static inputs.
 In the top row, the carpet uses distorted textures and shading to mimic a `visual cliff'.
-In the bottom row, our model generalizes to an artist's painting, producing either a flat `postcard' interpretation or a 3D one.
+In the bottom row, our model generalizes to an artist's painting, producing either a flat `postcard' interpretation or a shaded 3D one.
 When the shape is perceived as three-dimensional, the predicted albedo appears more uniform.